Skip to content

 Roku doesn’t show up in device list.
 Both devices must be on the same Wi-Fi network.
 Restart your router if they’re connected but can’t find each other.
 On Roku, verify mirroring is enabled under Settings > System > Screen Mirroring.

 Connection drops after a few minutes.
 Check your phone’s auto-lock and battery saver settings.
 Battery optimization on Android can kill the mirroring connection in the background.
 Disable battery optimization for the Screen Cast feature in Settings > Battery > Battery Optimization.
+On some Samsung phones, the “Adaptive Battery” setting also needs to be disabled for the cast app specifically.

 No audio on TV.
 Some Android phones default to phone speakers during mirroring.
 Open your volume panel and switch the audio output to the Roku.
 On iPhone, audio routes to the TV automatically through AirPlay.